Crufixs/Bean-and-Bean-OTPS/README.md

 ## Contribution
 For this project, I'd consider myself as a major contributor to the programming aspect of this website.
 As such of my contributions to the projects are:
 *  The validation for logging in and signing up for an account
-*  Utilizing the database to implement a cart system
+*  Utilizing a database to implement a cart system
 *  Popup messages in the Shop page
 *  Front-end design of Shop and Home page
+*  Error pages, messages, and popups.

 ## Demonstration
 For demonstration, the website was hosted using Heroku's free website hosting which can be accessed through this <a href="https://bean-and-bean.herokuapp.com/home.jsp">link</a>.
 Although the website is functional, there may still be bugs which resulted from changing the codes for the website hosting.